isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 If the argument we matched on is `ctor:true`, we're done, without needing to inspect the other.
-Otherwise, if our matched argument is `ctor:false`, it doesn't affect the answer, because the result is `ctor:true` only with the other argument is `ctor:true`.
+Otherwise, if our matched argument is `ctor:false`, it doesn't affect the answer, because the result is `ctor:true` only when the other argument is `ctor:true`.

 Thus, in neither the `ctor:true` nor `ctor:false` case do we need to look at